Revenue Maximization and Learning in Products Ranking: Best-x Algorithm for Optimal Ranking

 \subsection{Random Attention Spans: The Best-x Algorithm and $1/e$ Approximation Ratio}

-\Copy{rev:exp-approx}{{When the attention spans are random, the optimal ranking doesn't necessary have the nested property in Proposition~\ref{prop:nested} (see Example~\ref{exp:random-span}) and dynamic programming cannot be applied.
+For a representative customer, the attention span is random.
+As a result, the optimal ranking doesn't necessarily have the fixed ordering property in Lemma~\ref{lem:fix-m-decrease-r} (see Example~\ref{exp:random-span}) and dynamic programming cannot be applied.
 However, the optimal rankings for fixed attention spans lend us the following intuition: if we choose a proper $x$ and use the optimal ranking $\sigma^x$ for customers with fixed attention span $x$, then how does it perform when the attention span $X$ is actually random?
 To analyze the performance of such an algorithm, note that for a given ranking, the expected revenue is non-decreasing for consumers with longer attention spans.
 Therefore, if we use the optimal ranking $\sigma^x$ developed for customers with fixed attention span $x$, then for customers with attention span $X\ge x$, the expected revenue is at least $R(\sigma^x, x)$.
 Moreover, the fraction of customers with attention spans no less than $x$ is given by $G_x= \Pr(X\ge x)$.
 Therefore, a lower bound for the expected revenue when applying the ranking $\sigma^{x}$ for customers with random attention spans is $R(\sigma^x, x) G_x$.
-Because of this observation, we proceed to designing an approximation algorithm to maximize this lower bound:}}
+Because of this observation, we proceed to designing an approximation algorithm to maximize this lower bound:

 The algorithm, referred to as the Best-x Algorithm, is summarized in Algorithm~\ref{alg:approx}.

 To analyze the performance of the Best-x Algorithm, we impose the following assumption on the distribution of consumers' attention spans: \begin{assumption} The distribution of the attention span $X$ has increasing failure rate (IFR).
 That is,